The Anti-Slavery Society Convention, 1840: Painting

 Haydon chose as the moment of his painting the rousing address of the chairman Thomas Clarkson, veteran of the battles against slavery and the slave trade of the eighteenth century.
 Over the next five days he sketched fifty two portrait heads.
 He was given a full list of 103 names to add to the composition, although a further thirty were added by the time he finished.
 A proposal to allow woman delegates to attend the meeting as delegates was rejected in a vote and so they attended as observers.
 Haydon took the historical liberty of adding nine of them in prominent positions for his painting as though they had been full participants.

 Subjects

-Notable figures featured include the Irish MP Daniel O'Connell, Amelia Opie and the former slave Henry Beckford.
+Notable figures featured include the Irish MP Daniel O'Connell, Amelia Opie, former slaves Edward (Jonas) Barrett and Henry Beckford.
 Haydon was fascinated when Lady Byron, the widow of the poet, sat for him.
 The painting was exhibited at the Egyptian Hall in Piccadilly, where it received a mixed reception from critics.
 Today the painting is in the National Portrait Gallery in London, having been given in 1880 by the British and Foreign Anti-Slavery Society.